 Green Tea Extract

 Green tea is loaded with healthy compounds called polyphenols, including a catechin called epigallocatechin-3-gallate (EGCG).
-The green tea extract in Antioxidine contains greater than 99% polyphenols, 50% of which are specifically EGCG—which has been demonstrated to be photo-protective in human skin.
+The green tea extract in Antioxidine consists almost entirely of polyphenols, with a high percentage of specifically EGCG—which has been demonstrated to be photo-protective in human skin.

 The Green Tea Polyphenol (-)-Epigallocatechin Gallate And Green Tea Can Protect Human Cellular DNA From Ultraviolet And Visible Radiation-Induced Damage